vyfor/cord.nvim/wiki/MIGRATION.md

 - A new smart idle system has been implemented - you're only shown as idle when all your Neovim instances are actually idle.
 When an instance goes idle, it automatically switches back to show your most recent active one.

 - The plugin is now event-driven, meaning changes are reflected instantly without any polling delays.
-When all instances disconnect, the server, as well as the connection to Discord, stay alive for a minute (configurable) before shutting down, which helps to avoid rate limiting issues.
+When all instances disconnect, the server, as well as the connection to Discord, stay alive for a little while (configurable) before shutting down, which helps to avoid rate limiting issues.

 - A new `variables` option allows users to define custom variables, including functions, for dynamic text templates.
 This enhances the flexibility and customization of the Rich Presence display.